Department of Management

 Total Hours18

-If you are not pursuing a business degree but are interested in pursuing your MBA, MS-HRM, or MACC, you should review the Leveling Requirements described later on this page for consideration of classes to take as part of your minor in order to reduce/eliminate leveling classes required for these programs.
+NOTE: If you are not pursuing a business degree but are interested in pursuing an MBA, MS-HRM, or MACC, you should review the Leveling Requirements described later on this page for consideration of classes to take as part of your minor in order to reduce/eliminate leveling classes required for your graduate programs.
+Reach out to our Graduate Advisors if you have more questions.

 Leveling Requirements

-If your undergraduate degree is not in business (i.e., not a BBA), but you are interested in pursuing a graduate graduate degree in business such as the MACC, MBA, or MS-HRM, you should consider taking the following courses (or their equivalents) as your Business Minor to satisfy Graduate Leveling Requirements:
+If your undergraduate degree is not in business (e.g., not a Bachelor of Business Administration), and you are interested in pursuing a graduate degree in business such as the Master of Accountancy (MACC), Master of Business Administration (MBA), or Master of Science in Human Resource Management (MS-HRM), it is recommended to complete the following courses (or their equivalents) as part of your undergraduate Business Minor to satisfy Graduate Leveling Requirements:

 • ACCT 2301 – Principles of Accounting I – Financial